materialsproject/pymatgen/docs/index.md

 In addition, some of pymatgen's functionality is based on scientific advances / principles developed by various scientists.
 Please refer to the [references page](/references) for citation info.

+### Soliciting contributions to an updated pymatgen paper

+If you are a long-standing `pymatgen` contributor and would like to be involved in working on an updated `pymatgen` publication, please contact the maintainers [@shyuep, @mkhorton and @janosh](mailto:ongsp@ucsd.edu,m.k.horton@gmail.com,janosh@lbl.gov?subject=Contributing%20to%20updated%20pymatgen%20paper).

 ## License

 Pymatgen is released under the MIT License.